Wisdom teeth removal can be a very painful intervention.

-The thing is, we don’t notice anything right away, but as soon as the effects of the anesthesia wear off, we start feeling the pain that can often be unbearable.
+The thing is, the intervention itself is not painful because you’re numbed by anesthesia, but as soon as the effects of the anesthesia wear off, you start feeling the pain that can often be unbearable.

-But, should we do it?
+But, should you do it?
 Are there any side-effects?

-What are the potential benefits of smoking weed every day?
+What are the potential benefits of using weed?

-So, you’ve decided that you want to smoke some weed to alleviate the pain after wisdom teeth removal.
+So, you’ve decided that you need some weed to alleviate the pain after wisdom teeth removal.
 The typical painkillers have a limited effect and you simply need something better (and tastier).
 The question is – how beneficial would smoking weed be?

-Smoking weed after wisdom teeth removal has several different benefits and I will list them all here.
+However, consuming weed in some form other than smoking after wisdom teeth surgery could have some great benefits and I will list them all here.

 You will recover much faster